radRoy/cloud/README.md

 In more detail:
 > On 29.
 June 2023, evening, I wanted to train a `train3dunet` model in an interactive GPU session (A100), but it froze (one command could be netered when `sattach`ing to it from a new `screen` session, then it froze for at least 15 minutes (`ls` was tried in my home dir / similar)).
 Then I used `scancel -u dwalth 3652230.0` to cancel that slurm job.

+1. a.)
+Probably, the problem was caused by closing the laptop while connected to the cluster inside an opened screen session.
+Properly, the screen session would be detached first before closing the laptop.
+This problem appears regardless of cluster node.